ibexa/documentation-developer/docs/content_management/data_migration/importing_data.md

 Alternatively, you can place the files manually in the `src/Migrations/Ibexa/migrations` folder or in [a custom folder that you configure](managing_migrations.md#migration-folders), and specify the file name within this folder as parameter.
-If you do not specify the file, all files within this directory are used.
+If you don't specify the file, all files within this directory are used.

 ``` bash
 php bin/console ibexa:migrations:migrate --file=my_data_export.yaml